Hamish Linklater Bio

 Personal Life

-Linklater married playwright Jessica Goldberg in January 2002; the couple divorced in 2012 and have one daughter together.
-Shortly after that divorce he went public with a relationship with actress Lily Rabe; the couple have two daughters born in 2017 and 2020 and a son born in 2022.
+Hamish Linklater married playwright Jessica Goldberg in January 2002, and the couple divorced in 2012.
+They have one daughter together.
+Shortly after the divorce, Linklater went public with his relationship with actress Lily Rabe, with whom he has been in a relationship since 2013.
+The couple have two daughters, born in March 2017 and June 2020, and a son born in 2022.